gcaracuel/gaia.zsh-theme/README.md

 - GAIA_THEME_VENV_SHOW=true|false to enable display/hide Python virtualenv active environment
 - GAIA_THEME_RUBY_SHOW=true|false to enable display/hide ruby active version
 - GAIA_THEME_K8S_SHOW=true|false to enable display/hide Kubernetes active cluster and namespace (kubectx nd kubenv required)
+- GAIA_THEME_TF_SHOW=true|false to enable display/hide Terraform active workspace.
+Logo of Terraform not yet at Hack Fonts so we will use a bridge
+- GAIA_THEME_GCP_SHOW=true|false to enable display/hide Google Cloud active configuration.
+Use 'gcloud config ocnfigurations' to get more details

 Extras:
 - KUBE_PS1_BINARY will be used to target kubectl location.
 Defaults to /usr/bin/kubectl
+- GCP_PS1_BINARY will be used to target gcloud location.
+Defaults to /usr/bin/gcloud
 - Use command kubeon and kubeoff to enable disable Kuvbernetes prompt integration.
 This is useful when your k8s cluster is slow or timing out which will impact your shell performance.

 ---